Last updated on December 12th, 2019 at 02:57 am

 An easy and quick curry loaded with warm ginger and spiced flavour, this Japanese Tofu Curry is a balanced bowl of goodness ready in 30 minutes.

 We have a lovely little Japanese kitchen not two minutes from our house.
 It’s our go-to when Mummy isn’t up to battling the Elf to eat her dinner; she loves her maki rolls, I love not arguing so it’s a win-win.
 I am faithful to the kitchen’s Tofu Teriyaki-don and am planning to heist the recipe but I also catch myself eyeing off the Husband’s Chicken Katsu Curry.
 IT SMELLS SO GOOD!

-However, where there is a will there is a way and after breaking down the original katsu chicken curry recipe I find the yum isn’t in the bird, it’s in the SAUCE.
+Thankfully, it’s no longer an issue.
+After breaking down the original katsu chicken curry recipe I found the yum isn’t in the bird, it’s in the SAUCE.